Torbay Lifeboat Station: Area of operation

+Service Awards

 William Mogridge

 William Mogridge was coxswain of the Torbay Lifeboat from October 1932 until January 1942.
 During this time he was awarded four medals by the RNLI and one from the French government for leading rescues in difficult conditions.

-On the evening of 30 December 1935 he took the Lifeboat Gorge Shee through a gale to help the Satanicle, a French trawler that was 15 nmi east of Start Point.
+On the evening of 30 December 1935, he took the Lifeboat Gorge Shee through a gale to help the Satanicle, a French trawler 15 nmi east of Start Point.
 News of the trawler's problems were received at the station after a radio message from the Black Hawk, an American steamer, was picked up in Paignton.
 H. M. Smardon, the station's secretary, arranged for the coastguard to send a message back to the Black Hawk, asking them to use their searchlight to guide the lifeboat to the trawler.
 When the lifeboat arrived at the scene it found two other vessels standing by trying to give aid, but they had been unable to get a tow line across to the trawler.
 The crew was taken off with difficulty, the lifeboat being damaged when it was washed against the trawler, and they landed in Brixham early the next morning.
 Mogridge was awarded the RNLI Bronze Medal and Smardon received a letter of appreciation.
 The French government also awarded Mogridge a silver medal (first-class), Second Coxswain W. Pillar was given a silver medal (second-class) and bronze medals went to the other six members of the crew.

-On 23 January 1937 the SS English Trader ran aground on the Checkstone Ledge near the mouth of the River Dart.
-The lifeboat sailed from Brixham at 5:25 that morning and stood by while tugs tried to pull the casualty off the shore.
-The lifeboat was refuelled at Kingswear, but at 6 o'clock on the morning of 24 January the captain of the stricken vessel asked the lifeboat to take the crew off.
+On 23 January 1937, the SS English Trader ran aground on the Checkstone Ledge near the mouth of the River Dart.
+The lifeboat sailed from Brixham at 05:25 that morning and stood by while tugs tried to pull the casualty off the shore.
+The lifeboat was refuelled at Kingswear, but at 06:00 on the morning of 24 January, the captain of the stricken vessel asked the lifeboat to take the crew off.
 During this time a strong gale had blown up and 14 ft waves were now breaking right over the beached ship.
 Mogridge brought the lifeboat under the stern and alongside to take off the ship's 32 crew and also 20 people from the tugs who had gone aboard to help.
 He then reversed the lifeboat out to safety.
 After landing the rescued men at Dartmouth the lifeboat returned to Brixham, reaching its mooring at 12:15, nearly 31 hours after casting off.
 The RNLI awarded Mogridge a second-service clasp to go with his earlier bronze medal.